 Mike spoke of a friend and tattoo artist, Chris Lewis, who committed suicide many years ago.
 Chris had given Mike a knife as a gift, and after his friend passed, Mike had this quasi-memorial back piece done.
 The knives in the tattoo are modeled after the blade in question.

-Much thanks to Mike and his girlfriend Amanda for stopping and talking tattoo with me.
+The detail in this gigantic tattoo is simply phenomenal.
+Just take a look again at the handiwork on the knives: Much thanks to Mike and his girlfriend Amanda for stopping and talking tattoo with me.
 Your contribution to Tattoosday is much appreciated!!